 As we’ve already learned, electricity requires a complete path (circuit) to continuously flow.
-This is why the shock received from static electricity is only a momentary jolt: the flow of electrons is necessarily brief when static charges are equalized between two objects.
+This is why the shock received from static electricity is only a momentary jolt: the flow of current is necessarily brief when static charges are equalized between two objects.
 Shocks of self-limited duration like this are rarely hazardous.

 Without two contact points on the body for current to enter and exit, respectively, there is no hazard of shock.
 This is why birds can safely rest on high-voltage power lines without getting shocked: they make contact with the circuit at only one point.

-In order for electrons to flow through a conductor, there must be a voltage present to motivate them.
+In order for current to flow through a conductor, there must be a voltage present to motivate it.
 Voltage, as you should recall, is always relative between two points.
 There is no such thing as voltage “on” or “at” a single point in the circuit, and so the bird contacting a single point in the above circuit has no voltage applied across its body to establish a current through it.

-This might lend one to believe that its impossible to be shocked by electricity by only touching a single wire.
+This might lead one to believe that it’s impossible to be shocked by electricity by only touching a single wire.
 Like the birds, if we’re sure to touch only one wire at a time, we’ll be safe, right?
 Unfortunately, this is not correct.
 Unlike birds, people are usually standing on the ground when they contact a “live” wire.

 The ground symbol is that set of three horizontal bars of decreasing width located at the lower-left of the circuit shown, and also at the foot of the person being shocked.
-In real life the power system ground consists of some kind of metallic conductor buried deep in the ground for making maximum contact with the earth.
+In real life, the power system ground consists of some kind of metallic conductor buried deep in the ground for making maximum contact with the earth.